maticnetwork/zkevm-docs/docs/develop.md

 id: develop
 title: Start Building on Polygon zkEVM
 sidebar_label: Build on zkEVM
-description: A guide to help developers get started building on the Polygon zkEVM
+description: Polygon zkEVM provides a complete EVM-like experience for Developers and Users alike.
+Simply switch to the zkEVM network and start building on a network with much higher throughput and lower fees.
 keywords:
-  - docs
   - polygon
   - develop
-  - zkEVM mainnet
+  - zkEVM
-  - deploy on zkEVM
+  - deploy smart contracts
-  - Polygon zkEVM
+  - connecting to zkEVM
 ---

 :::caution Risks